Make sure the cable that connects your printer to your computer is securely plugged in.

 Try printing this troubleshooting page.
 If you can't, follow these steps to check your connection to the printer:

 Make sure you update to the latest printer driver (a program that controls your printer).
-Printer manufacturers offer updated drivers to improve compatibility with newer software, such as newer versions of Reader and Acrobat.
+Printer manufacturers offer updated drivers to improve compatibility with newer software, such as newer versions of Acrobat Reader and Acrobat.

 Often printing problems stem from issues with the PDF file.
 Even if a PDF looks fine on screen, it can contain incomplete or corrupt data.

-If you’re in a hurry and want to print a simple document (such as a letter or form), use the "Print as image" option.
-Click the Advanced button in the Print dialog box to find this option.
-(In Windows 7, the Advanced button is at the bottom of the dialog box.)
+Print a simple document (such as a letter or form), and use the Print as Image option.
+To do this, select the Advanced button in the Print dialog box.

-For step-by-step direction, see PDF printing quick fix: Print as image | Acrobat, Reader.
+For step-by-step direction, see PDF printing quick fix: Print as image | Acrobat, Acrobat Reader.